DataDog/documentation/content/en/agent/kubernetes/_index.md

 ## Installation

 **Notes**:
-- Dedicated documentation and examples for [all major Kubernetes distributions][15] (GKE, EKS, AKS, OpenShift, Rancher, etc.) is available.
+- Dedicated documentation and examples for [all major Kubernetes distributions][15] (GKE, EKS, AKS, OpenShift, Rancher, etc.) are available.
-- Dedicated documentation and examples for [Kubernetes Control Plane monitoring][16] is also available..
+- Dedicated documentation and examples for [Kubernetes Control Plane monitoring][16] are also available.

 {{< tabs >}}
 {{% tab "Helm" %}}